dell/csm-docs/content/docs/authorization/deployment/_index.md

   sshpass -p $DriverHostPassword scp token.yaml ${DriverHostVMUser}@{DriverHostVMIP}:/tmp/token.yaml
   ```

->Note: The sample above copies the token directly to the Kubernetes cluster master node.
+>__Note__: The sample above copies the token directly to the Kubernetes cluster master node.
 The requirement here is that the token must be copied and/or stored in any location accessible to the Kubernetes tenant admin.

 ### Copy the karavictl Binary to the Kubernetes Master Node

 The karavictl binary is available from the CSM for Authorization proxy server.
-This needs to be copied to the Kubernetes master node for Kubernetes tenant admins so they can configure the Dell EMC CSI driver with CSM for Authorization.
+This needs to be copied to the Kubernetes master node for Kubernetes tenant admins so the Kubernetes tenant admins can configure the Dell EMC CSI driver with CSM for Authorization.

 ```
 sshpass -p dangerous scp bin/karavictl root@10.247.96.174:/tmp/karavictl
 ```

->Note: The storage admin is responsible for copying the binary to a location accessible by the Kubernetes tenant admin.
+>__Note__: The storage admin is responsible for copying the binary to a location accessible by the Kubernetes tenant admin.

 ## Configuring a Dell EMC CSI Driver with CSM for Authorization

 The second part of CSM for Authorization deployment is to configure one or more of the [supported](../../authorization#supported-csi-drivers) CSI drivers.
 This is controlled by the Kubernetes tenant admin.

-There are currently 2 ways of doing this:
-- Using the [CSM Installer](../../deployment) (*Recommended installation method*)
-- Manually by following the steps [below](#configuring-a-dell-emc-csi-driver)

 ### Configuring a Dell EMC CSI Driver

-Given a setup where Kubernetes, a storage system, CSI driver(s), and CSM for Authorization are deployed, follow the steps below to configure the CSI Drivers to work with the Authorization sidecar:
+Given a setup where Kubernetes, a storage system, CSI driver(s), and the CSM for Authorization Proxy Server are deployed, follow the steps below to configure the CSI Drivers to work with the Authorization sidecar:

 1. Create the secret token in the namespace of the driver.